-These course units are assessed using a range of methods, including written questions and activities, case studies, creating documents, projects, observation, and reflection.
+These course units are assessed using a range of methods, including written questions and activities, case studies, projects, direct observation, and a skills logbook.
 This gives you the opportunity to demonstrate your competencies through suitable and effective methods.

 This course can take up to 1201 hours of study to complete.
 Since this course is self-paced, you can study at your own speed and complete the course in a timeframe that suits you.
 If you work at a steady pace over 12 months, you’ll need to study about 23 hours per week to complete your training within the time limit.